Speaker conditioned acoustic modeling for multi-speaker conversational ASR: Multi-speaker Conversational ASR

+The traditional ASR system (shown on the left of Figure~\ref{fig:overall_blockdiagram}) has the AM and the speaker diarization system operate independently.
+The speaker activity decisions from the diarization system are then combined with the AM outputs (senone posterior probabilities) to generate speaker specific outputs.
+These posterior probabilities are then fed to the decoder~\cite{mohri2002weighted}.

-The architecture of the input conditioned acoustic model (ICAM) is shown in Fig. \ref{fig:scasr_am_blockdiagram}.
-The $40$-dimensional Mel=frequency cepstral coefficients (MFCCs) with a context of $\pm 2$ frames $(\boldsymbol{\mathcal{X}})$ are input to a linear layer, and two time-delay neural network (TDNN) layers of output size $512$.
-The total context for the TDNN stack including the input is $\pm 8$ frames.
-The TDNN layer output is averaged over the given speaker's active time-frames to generate a pooled representation.
-The pooling layer output is further passed through a linear layer to project into a $100$-dimensional embedding space.
-The generated embedding ${\bf c}$ is concatenated with the input features $\boldsymbol{\mathcal{X}}$ and fed to a stack of $6$ BLSTM layers with $512$ units in each direction.
-The final BLSTM layer output is projected into the senone space using a linear layer.
+The SCAM architecture (shown in the center of Figure~\ref{fig:overall_blockdiagram}) consists of two branches, a speaker embedding generation branch and a senone posterior prediction branch, as shown in the right panel of Figure \ref{fig:overall_blockdiagram}.
+The $40$-dimensional mel-frequency cepstral coefficients (MFCCs), with a context of $\pm 2$ frames, form the acoustic features $(\boldsymbol{\mathcal{X}}) \in {\mathcal R}^{N \times 200}$.
+In the speaker embedding branch, these features are input to two time-delay neural network (TDNN) layers of output size $512$.
+The total context for the TDNN stack is $\pm 8$ frames.
+The speaker activity decision from the diarization module ($\mathbf{L}_s$) for each speaker $s$ is used to perform a weighted pooling of the TDNN layer outputs.

+Specifically, the TDNN outputs are averaged over the given speaker's active time-frames to generate a pooled representation.
+The pooling layer output is further processed through a linear layer to a $100$-dimensional embedding space.
+The generated speaker-specific embedding ${\bf c}_s$ of dimension $100$ is concatenated with the input features $\boldsymbol{\mathcal{X}}$ and fed to a stack of $6$ BLSTM layers with $512$ units in each direction.
+The final BLSTM layer output is projected into the senone space ($8776$ dimensions) using a linear layer.
+The senone posteriors are computed independently for each speaker.
+The final posterior probability matrix for each speaker $s$, $\mathcal{P}^{(s)}$, is then time segmented to the $N_s$ segments, and used in the decoder.
+This generates word sequences $\hat {\mathcal W}^{(s)}_{1:N_s}$ for the $N_s$ speaker regions and for the $S$ speakers.